Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 What’s Next?

-I'm putting the finishing touches on something new: Registrations for my live workshop “Letting Go of Food Rules (Without Losing Control): 3 Small Shifts to Nourish Yourself and Feel at Home in Your Body” open on 16th July.
+I'm putting the finishing touches on something new.
+My workshop “Letting Go of Food Rules (Without Losing Control): 3 Small Shifts to Nourish Yourself and Feel at Home in Your Body” will be finalised in August 2025.

 In the meantime, here are some journal prompts to help you sit with what’s surfaced here.